Track My Read – FAQs

 These results can be simply downloaded and analysed using Microsoft Excel or Google Sheets or similar.
-If you have opted to group pupils by Year Group or Class, you can analyse results by different groups (within Excel or Sheets).
+If you have opted to group pupils by Year Group or Class, you can analyse results by different groups (within Microsoft Excel or Google Sheets).

 We hope to bring more analytical features to the dashboard in the future, but for now analysis is done in Excel or Sheets.

-You will be able to see
+You will be able to see:

 - How each pupil chose to read (audio book, being read to, magazine, online article, book etc.)